How to Boost Wei Qi with Acupuncture + Herbs

 Seasonal Allergies and Kids

-Lastly, it is very common for children under the age of 12 to experience seasonal allergies at levels varying from mild to extreme.
-While the main cause may be dust, pollen, pets, or dander, there is also an underlying cause - an underdeveloped immune system.
+Last but not least, seasonal allergies are quiet common among children aging below 12, with intensity ranging from mild to severe.
+Besides common causes like dust, pollen, pets or dander, another significant cause is a weak immunity.
 Acupuncture and Chinese herbs are great at treating childhood allergies.
-Sometimes it is hard to find the time to bring children in for weekly treatments, but nutritional therapy can be of great assistance.
+In some instances, paying a visit with children for weekly treatment might seem difficult, but the nutritional therapy can be of great help.
 Some therapeutic foods for these children include fish, lentils, oats, and walnuts.
-Walnuts in particular are wonderful for boosting what we call Kidney Qi, which we consider essential in childhood growth and development.
+Walnuts in particular are wonderful for boosting what we call Kidney Qi, which we consider essential in childhood growth and development

 A Kid Friendly Recipe to Boost Your Kids' Kidney Qi